Uniformly accurate low regularity integrators for the Klein--Gordon equation from the classical to non-relativistic limit regime: Introduction

 {\bf Outline of the paper.} We will motivate the new first order scheme \eqref{scheme} in Section~\ref{sec:first} and its second order counterpart \eqref{scheme2} in Section \ref{sec:second}.
 We state their uniform and asymptotic convergence in Theorem \ref{thm:glob}, Theorem \ref{thm:asymp}, Theorem \ref{thm:glob2} and Remark \ref{thm:asymp2}, respectively.
 Our ideas can be extended to higher order methods.
 Numerical experiments in Section \ref{sec:num} underline our theoretical findings.\\

-{\bf Notation.} In the following we fix $r>d/2$ and for reasons of clarity of presentation we will assume periodic boundary conditions that is $x\in \mathbb{T}^d$.
-The construction and analysis of our schemes does, however, not depend on any Fourier expansion techniques, and thus allows for generalisation to bounded domains $x \in \Omega \subset \mathbb{R}^d$ (equipped with suitable boundary conditions) and the full space $x \in \mathbb{R}^d$.
-For simplicity we will sometimes use the $\mathcal{O}$ notation.
+{\bf Notation.} In the following we fix $r>d/2$. { We will} assume periodic boundary conditions that is $x\in \mathbb{T}^d$. { Our ansatz can, however, be extended to bounded domains $x \in \Omega \subset \mathbb{R}^d$ (equipped with suitable boundary conditions) and the full space $x \in \mathbb{R}^d$ with Fourier analysis on $\mathbb{R}^d$ and suitable extension techniques on bounded domains.
+For the possible implementation on bounded domains we refer to finite difference and finite element methods, see, also \cite{BaoFD}, and for the full space setting to Malmquist–Takenaka functions (see, e.g., \cite{IKSW}).} For reasons of clarity of presentation we will sometimes use the $\mathcal{O}$ notation.
 We stress that we only employ this notation with constants independent of $c$, i.e., we say that

 for some constant $k$ that can be chosen independently of $c$.